segmentio/segment-docs/src/engage/trait-activation/trait-enrichment.md

 #### Can I edit mappings once Segment syncs the audience?

 Yes, you can edit mappings in the Destination `Mappings` tab at any time.
-However, changes will only take place in subsequent audience syncs or in new audiences connected to the destination or destination function.
+However, changes will only take place in subsequent audience syncs or in new audiences connected to the destination.

 #### Does Trait Enrichment guarantee match rate improvements?